karimdeif/multi-tenancy/documentation/vue-using-access-token-quarkus-endpoint.md

-# Vue.js using accesstoken to invoke Quarkus endpoints
+# Vue.js using an `accesstoken` to invoke Quarkus endpoints

 Here is one example invokation: